nemeck/firstproject/README.md

 # firstproject

-This is my first project on Software Carpenterology
+This is my first project on SOftware Carpenterology
+It has great